2021 FSA Federation Cup: Teams

 A total of 52 teams participated in the competition, 49 from the Greater Adelaide area, two from the Adelaide Hills region and one from Gawler and Port Pirie.
 National Premier Leagues South Australia, State League One and State League Two represent levels 2–4 on the unofficial Australian league system and are required to participate in the Federation Cup.
 The South Australian Regional Leagues represent level 5.
 The South Australian Amateur Soccer League is not represented on the national league system.
-Adelaide United Youth are not eligibile for the tournament, as the senior team entered the FFA Cup competition at the Round of 32.
+Adelaide United Youth are not eligible for the tournament, as the senior team entered the FFA Cup competition at the Round of 32.